EmekaEmmanuel/portfolio_mobile_day3/README.md

  Below are the sections contained in this project;
 - Toolbar
 - Headline section (right after the header).
+- Works
+- About myself
-The layout was done using css flexbox in all 2 sections.
+The layout was done using css flexbox and css grid, button interactions implemented.

 ## Live link